-31. Define NPV and PI
+26. Define NPV

+The Net Present Value of a project is the difference between the discounted future cash flows and the initial investment.
 If the present value of a project's future cash flow is greater than the initial cost, the project is worth undertaking.
 On the other hand, if the present value is less than the initial cost, a project should be rejected because the investor would lose money if the project were accepted.
 By definition, the net present value of an accepted project is zero or positive, and the net present value of a rejected project is negative.
-The net present value (NPV) of a project can be calculated as follows:
+The net present value (NPV) of a project is defined as